CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 decNat 0     0     = Yes Refl
 ```

-The second and third case are false, so we start by prefixing them with `No`:
+The second and third cases are false, so we start by prefixing them with `No`:

 ```idris
 -- decNat 0     (S j) = No ?decNat_rhs_2